dennissiemensma/bookmybird/README.md

 # BookMyBird
-**Unofficial** CLI tool for booking resources recurring in DeskBird.
+**Unofficial** CLI tool for booking resources recurringly in DeskBird.
 Not affiliated in any way with DeskBird.
 Use at own risk.

 ## Setup
 - Install Docker: https://docs.docker.com/engine/install/